What will happen to the European Health Insurance Card (EHIC)?

 You’ll be pleased to know that cruises and ferries should generally remain unaffected by Brexit as they are operated under maritime laws, rather than European.
-But whether there is a deal or not, it’s expected that the pricing for cruises could rise due to the impact Brexit will have on the pound.
+It’s expected that the pricing for cruises could rise due to the impact Brexit will have on the pound.

-However, many cruising companies will take sterling as a currency on board, so your spending on the ship won’t be affected should exchange rates change.
+However, many cruising companies will take sterling as a currency on board, meaning that your spending on the ship, won’t be affected should exchange rates change.

-If there is indeed a no-deal Brexit after the 31st December 2020 it’s expected that there may be longer queues at ports due to extra security procedures.
-But on a positive note, should your cruise include flights the European Commission will still permit UK airlines to fly between the UK and Europe, even in a no-deal setting.
+Should your cruise include flights, the European Commission will still permit UK airlines to fly between the UK and Europe, even in a no-deal setting.